rx-bob/matcha/README.md

 # Matcha 🍵

-Matcha is is a finely ground powder of green tea specially processed from shade-grown tea leaves but its also a CLI.
-The Matcha CLI lets your agent output static artifacts like a plan or a map, without having to worry about semi-functional / semi-broken vibe coded UIs.
+Matcha is a CLI that lets you escape the modern markdown hell when working with an agent.
+You tell it to create a plan or a map with matcha & sit back and relax.
+No need to worry about semi-functional / semi-broken UIs.
-Furthermore matcha lets you escape the markdown flavoured hellscape that interacting with a clanker has become.

-tl;dr: Matcha turns agentic output into human friendly plans & maps.
+Matcha gives the best of both worlds, structured easily readable output for the human and noise-free markdown for the clanker.

 ## Install